naoh87/lettucef/README.md

 # Motivation

-[Lettuce](https://github.com/lettuce-io/lettuce-core) is incredible performance Java Redis client.

-But some api is not compatible with scala mind.
+[Lettuce](https://github.com/lettuce-io/lettuce-core) is incredible performance Java Redis client, but some api is not compatible with scala mind.

 This library hide the matters when you use Lettuce.